Bagnod History, Family Crest & Coats of Arms

 The surname Bagnod was first found in Staffordshire, at Bagnall, a township, in the parish of Bucknall, union of Stoke-upon-Trent, N. division of the hundred of Pirehill.

 Early History of the Bagnod family

-Another 169 words (12 lines of text) covering the years 1600, 1925, 1779 and 1631 are included under the topic Early Bagnod History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bagnod research.
+Another 102 words (7 lines of text) covering the years 1600, 1925, 1779 and 1631 are included under the topic Early Bagnod History in all our PDF Extended History products and printed products wherever possible.

 Bagnod Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bagnod have been found, including Bagnall, Bagnal, Bagnold, Bagenald, Bagnald, Bagenal, Bagnell and many more.

 Early Notables of the Bagnod family (pre 1700)